aye-ron98/UserGuide/docs/pages/settings.md

 Here we will demonstrate how to customize your autosave to be preformed after switching to a new tab.

-1. Open VS Code, from the landing page **select** the _manage_ icon on the bottom of left navbar.
+1. Open VS Code, from the landing page **click** the _manage_ icon on the bottom of left navbar.
 A popup _menu_ will appear as the image below.

     <figure markdown>
         <img src="../images/setting0.jpg" alt="VS Code side bar" style="display: block;margin-left: auto;margin-right; max-width:350px">
     </figure>

-2. Select **settings** from the popup menu.
+2. **Click** settings from the popup menu.
 A new window will open present with save settings.
     !!! info "info"
-        This step may be accessed directly by typing Ctrl+ on your keyboard.
+        This step may be accessed directly using the  Ctrl + hotkey.

     <figure markdown>
         <img src="../images/setting5.jpg" alt="VS Code side bar" style="display: block;margin-left: auto;margin-right: auto; max-width: 350px">
     </figure>

-3. **Select** the _commonly used_ bar located under the user tab.
+3. **Click** the _commonly used_ bar located under the user tab.

+    !!! info "Info"
+        Off is the default option that will disable autosave.

     <figure markdown>
             <img src="../images/setting6.jpg" alt="VS Code side bar" style="display: block;margin-left: auto;margin-right: auto;max-width: 350px">
     </figure>

-    Off is the default option that will disable autosave.

-4. **Select** the dropdown menu under _Files: Autosave_ and choose _OnFocusChange_.
+4. **Click** the dropdown menu under _Files: Autosave_ and choose _OnFocusChange_.

-    !!! info "info"
+    !!! info "Info"
         onFocusChange auto-saves files both when you switch windows on your computer and when you switch tabs within VSCode.

     <figure markdown>
         <img src="../images/setting7.jpg" alt="VS Code side bar" style="display: block;margin-left: auto;margin-right: auto;max-width: 350px">
     </figure>

+## Conclusion

+You should now know how to customize save and hotkey settings in VS Code.

+In this section we have covered:

+- Customizing save settings
+- Customizing hotkeys